natysoz/expo-images-picker/README.md

         }}
     />
     ```

+Note that using `manipulate` might result with crash or slow loading times on older phones.

 ##[📚 Params]
 ### Options:

 -   `assetsType` Could be 'video' , 'photo' or an array with both ['photo','video'].